galliot-us/neuralet/applications/facemask/README.md

 ```
 ## Usage
 The application has a module for trainig Face-Mask classifier and three inference mode:
-1- Inference on app mode
+1- Inference on app mode (using WebGUI to show the result)
 2- Inference on video
 3- Inference on image
 which are compatible with x86 devices, Coral USB Accelerator, Coral Dev Borad and JetsonTX2 (only image inference mode).